zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

-network security loss by including stale blocks in the calculation of which chain is the "longest"; that is to say, not just the parent and further ancestors of a block, but also the stale descendants of the block's ancestor (in Ethereum jargon, "uncles") are added to the calculation of which block has the largest total proof of work backing it.
+network security loss by including stale blocks in the calculation of which chain is the "longest"; that is to say, not just the parent and further ancestors of a block, but also the stale descendants of the block's ancestor (in Expanse jargon, "uncles") are added to the calculation of which block has the largest total proof of work backing it.